CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### 🔼 `Improvement` [MINOR] Skinned items can have proper ground, character, and view models now.
 - Previously, only one model was allowed per skin.

+### 🔼 `Improvement` [MINOR] Upon loading, if an item cannot be equipped it will attempt to put the item into your inventory.
+- Previously, the item would just be deleted.
 ________

 ## ⚖️ Changes